-- reheat it until it is a safe temperature and put back into hot holding (you should only do this once), or - chill down the food safely (see the 'Chilling down hot food' safe method in the Chilling section) and reheat it later before serving.
+- Reheat it until it is at a safe temperature, then put it back into hot holding (you should only do this once), or - Chill down the food safely (see the 'Chilling down hot food' safe method in the Chilling section) and reheat it later before serving.
+Watch our video on chilling hot food.

 If you cannot do either of these things, throw the food away.

 Remember some foods need extra care.
 See the 'Foods that need extra care', 'Rice' and 'Eggs' safe methods.